mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

-# COverlap: a FIJI colocalization toolset
+# COverlap: a FIJI co-localization toolset
-This 4 steps FIJI/ImageJ toolset is intended for the 3D colocalization of two nuclear markers.
+This 4 steps FIJI/ImageJ toolset is intended for the 3D co-localization of two nuclear markers.
 It has been tested on multichannel tiled Z-stack images acquired with a Spinning Disk confocal microscope.

 ## Brief description of the 4 steps

 1. A preliminary creation of Maximum Intensity Projection (MIPs) for each image.
 2. A testing step which allows to test the workflow on small portions of images in order to select the best parameters for filtering, background subtraction and thresholding for a given batch.
-3. The manual drawing of ROIs for all images in the batch followed by the automatic segmentation and 3D colocalization of the 2 nuclear markers.
+3. The manual drawing of ROIs for all images in the batch followed by the automatic segmentation and 3D co-localization of the 2 nuclear markers.
-4. A reviewing step, where results and segmentations/colocalization masks can be verified, and corrections applied if needed (ROI adjustment, z-stack reslicing, volume estimation correction), with appropriate documentation of any such correction.
+4. A reviewing step, where results and segmentations/co-localization masks can be verified, and corrections applied if needed (ROI adjustment, z-stack reslicing, volume estimation correction), with appropriate documentation of any such correction.

 ## Installation
 1. If not already done, download and install FIJI/ImageJ from https://imagej.net/software/fiji/downloads , following instructions